LikeDreamLin/eventsdemo/README.md

 Camel EIP examples
 ------------------
 As Camel was defined to be used for Event Handling further examples have been added in the events-camel module:
-* Publish/Subscribe to several consumers
+* Publish/Subscribe to several consumers (seda and jms)
 * Enriching the headers with a thread local Tenant information
 * Sending between Camel contexts using the vm component (seda only within a Camel context)
 * Routing using RoutingSlip